Documentation Index

 API Key Management

-Go to dashboard.play2sell.com and log in with your admin account.
+Go to dashboard.play2sell.com (or staging) and log in with your admin account.

 Create a new key